flexera-public/policy_templates/cost/currency_conversion/README.md

 ## What It Does

-This Policy creates adjustment rules that convert the currency of the cost associated with the Cloud Vendor of choice.
+This policy creates adjustment rules that convert the currency of the cost associated with the Cloud Vendor of choice.
 It utilizes xe.com to retrieve the latest exchange rates.

 ## Functional Details